nikitavoloboev/markdown-parser/README.md

 ## Usage
 See [Godoc](https://godoc.org/github.com/nikitavoloboev/markdown-parser/parser) for documentation.

-You can see this library being used in [Aflred Awesome Lists](https://github.com/nikitavoloboev/alfred-awesome-lists) to grab all links from [Sindre's awesome lists](https://github.com/sindresorhus/awesome) and filter the results in Alfred.
+You can see this library being used in [Alfred Awesome Lists](https://github.com/nikitavoloboev/alfred-awesome-lists) to grab all links from [Sindre's awesome lists](https://github.com/sindresorhus/awesome) and filter the results in Alfred.

 ## Contributing
 See [contribution guidelines](CONTRIBUTING.md#readme).